 A window offering print options will pop-up.

-If you’d like to save on color ink, you can click Preferences and choose Grayscale.
+If you’d like to save on color ink, you can choose to print in black and white.

 There are frequently a lot of images in our articles.
 They’re designed for display on the Internet and in email instead of for print.
 I have to include at least one large color image to serve as the display image to show on the Internet.
 I will try to keep in mind what might be extraneous.
 But there are ways to remove the images for print if you feel you don’t need them.